He's My Brother She's My Sister

 He's My Brother She's My Sister is a band formed in Los Angeles, California.
 This folk group has been influenced by a wide range of genres ranging from pop, country, and punk among others.

+History

 Formed by actual brother-sister duo Robert and Rachel Kolar, the group now consists of five members.
 The band features a Tap Dancing Drummer, Lauren Brown, known for inventing her own unique style of full body percussion.